andrscyv/sql-to-mongo/README.md

 psql2mongo

-Export data from live postgreSQL db to mongodb
+Export data from sql databae to mongo using simple SQL queries.(We only support PostgreSQL for now)